nidxnSelina/MLB_Scout_Predictions/README.md

 # MLDS 400 HW3: Titanic Disaster Survival Prediction

 This project builds a binary classification model to predict passenger survival on the Titanic using the Kaggle Titanic dataset ([Titanic: Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/code)).
 Logistic regression model is used.
 The scripts perform data cleaning, train a logistic regression model, report training accuracy, and save predictions on the test set to a CSV file.
+This repository supports running both locally and on Docker using either Python or R.

 ## Prerequisites
 - Install Docker.